Adolfo-schlegel/MyObsidian/OpenSsl server/Certificate Authentication.md

  foo@bar:~$ ssh-keygen
 ````

-You can see the generated key in .ssh directory
+You can see the generated key in /.ssh directory